pivotal/blog/content/post/better-specificity-with-git-switch-and-restore.md

 ## Sign me up - where can I use them?

 `git switch` and `git restore` were introduced in Git v2.23 [released on Aug 2019](https://github.com/git/git/blob/master/Documentation/RelNotes/2.23.0.txt#L61), so you should be able to use them on a machine with an up-to-date installation of Git.
-Note that their respective documentation pages describe these commands as experimental, but this probably speaks to the options that these commands take - that is, there is a possibility that a switch or argument may be added/removed/changed to have a different behaviour.
+You might notice their respective manpages describe them as experimental, but this probably speaks to the options that these commands take - that is, there is a possibility that a switch or argument may be added/removed/changed to have a different behaviour.
 I don't see these commands going away.
 Indeed:

 - the documentation for `git checkout` links to `git switch` and `git restore`;
 - the advice printed by Git when entering detached `HEAD` state gives examples using `git switch` instead of `git checkout`;

 among others.

+## A Rosetta Stone

-To help you get started, here's a mapping from a `git checkout` invocation you may be using to the equivalent one using `git switch` and `git restore`:
+To help you get started with `git switch` and `git restore`, here's a mapping from a `git checkout` invocation you may already be using in your daily workflow:

 | git checkout                                                              |Change HEAD to:| Which files are changed?    | git switch/restore                       |
 |---------------------------------------------------------------------------|---------------|-----------------------------|------------------------------------------|